dtrelogan/react-formstate/README.md

 This is an active project despite the apparent lack of interest.
 If I felt there were a better solution to form validation in React, I would gladly point you to that solution.

-In the meantime, if a tree falls in the forest and no one is around to hear it, does it make a sound?
-Well... this is the sound of practically no one other than the author using this package.
-Does that mean it's not a good package?

     $ npm install react-formstate --save

 ### Demo